 This article analyses the top 10 cryptocurrencies by market capitalisation.
-Beginning with the largest, they are Bitcoin, Ethereum, Ripple, Bitcoin Cash, EOS, Stellar Lumens, Litecoin, Tether, Cardano, and Monero.
-The total value of the top 10 cryptocurrencies (as of 3rd September 2018) is $200.79bn.
-This is a drop of $27bn compared to the previous month (August).
-This is a dramatic fall of $80bn since June where the total value stood at the $281bn mark.
+Beginning with the largest, they are Bitcoin, Ethereum, Ripple, Bitcoin Cash, EOS, Stellar Lumens, Litecoin, Cardano, Monero and Tether.
+The total value of the top 10 cryptocurrencies (as of 7th November 2018) is $186.90bn.
+This is an increase of $0.7bn compared to the previous month (October).

 How many cryptocurrencies are there?

 The top cryptocurrencies list is showing relative positions rather than changes in market capitalisation.
 So, when we say “Bitcoin $x billion – no change” we are saying the Bitcoin relative ranking in the number one spot is unchanged, irrespective of changes to its market capitalisation.

 Top 10 cryptocurrencies and their market capitalisation